mltConsEcol/TU_LandscapeAnalysis_Documents/Assignments/Lab5_Fragstats.md

 ##Reclassify Raster
 The 2011 NLCD has 20 specific potential land cover types, 15 of which occur in our focal tile.
 Each class is assigned a class number, as seen in the legend for this layer, available online at [http://www.mrlc.gov/nlcd11_leg.php](http://www.mrlc.gov/nlcd11_leg.php).
 If you use the 'inspect' tool of QGIS, you will see that each pixel has a numeric value, corresponding to legend in the previous link.
 The land cover classes are also grouped coarsely, as indicated by the 10s place of the ID number (e.g., all numbers in the 20s indicate varying levels of development).
 Sometimes this classification scheme might not meet our needs - for example, we want to consider all classes of development as the same.
 To deal with this, we will reclassify the raster, using a similar process as we used in the first lab of the semester.

 Import the NLCD layer into QGIS as you would any other raster layer - the resulting layer should look something like the image below - look at the legend in the link above to discern different land cover classes.
 According to the metadata (in a .html file that comes in the folder with this dataset), the data are in an Albers Equal Area projection; if you import some Google or Bing (or other)imagery and ensure that on the fly projection is enabled, that layer should appear in northeastern Oklahoma.
 The horizontal units for this projection layer are meters, which is important to know for later steps.
+You can also set the CRS for this layer to the standard EPSG code, 5070.
+(This won't change the projection, but will designate the corresponding EPSG code).

 ![](./Images/NLCD_36_93.png)\